 Take in the dawn of New Year’s Day

 Depending where you are in Australia will determine your sunrise vantage.
 While most believe you see the first sunrise in Australia from the continent’s most easterly point of Cape Byron, you will catch the first moments of New Year’s Day dawn from Mount Warning located in the Tweed Ranges west of Cap Byron.
 From which the summit views go beyond the horizon of Cape Byron.
-But this is just one to see the first light of day on 1 January 2021.
-A sight you can choose to behold from any vantage of your choice.
+But this is just one way to see the first light of New Year’s Day.

 Mount Warning Summit sunrise